rasmusthorsson/mfpg/resources/dsl_files/DSL_guide.md

         (Dependencies are defined here)

 ### Output
-The Output is a single word defining what type the output of each Action should have.
+The Output is a single word defining what type of output all Actions should have.
 Currently the only supported types are __int__ and __double__, referring to whether the output is to be an **integer** (whole number such as 1, 5, 23 etc.) or a **double** (number with decimals such as 0.4672, 231.2, 23.36783 etc).